shadogray/securefs/securefs-master/README.md

  -f <arg>   Files to run to/from Server, comma separated list -t <arg>   Number of concurrent Threads
 ```
-### Maven Exec Task
+### Maven Exec Goal - Profile Client
-The simplest use case is the execution of the preconfigured maven exec task:
+The simplest use case is the execution of the preconfigured Maven Exec goal:
 ```
 	mvn -pl securefs-client-test -P Client exec:exec
 ```